 Here you’ll find balloon vendors and street food stalls, teenagers giggling in crowds, multi-generational families enjoying each other’s company, and the occasional pair of well-dressed chihuahuas.
 Occasionally you’ll catch a musical performance.
 It’s local culture at its best!

 Use the Zócalo as your base, and from there you can set out in any direction and enjoy Oaxaca’s streets.

 Free Oaxaca Walking Tour

-On this tour you’ll get to know your way around the city while learning about Oaxacan history, culture, arts, gastronomy, and social and political movements.
+On this tour you’ll get to know your way around the city while learning about Oaxacan history, arts, gastronomy, Indigenous cultures, and social and political movements.
 It’s one of the best things to do in Oaxaca on your first day to give you the framework for the rest of your trip.